 2. Steal A Baby

 No don’t actually steal a baby!
 But people will think you have when you go jogging with one and a jogging stroller.
 If you have a baby already you are half way there.
-Get yourself a stroller here.
+Get yourself a stroller like these.
 If you don’t have a baby get yourself a husband/wife here or borrow a baby from a friend or relative.

 3. Jogging Under Water